Pallet collar: Benefits of pallet collars

 When quality pallet collars are used in the right way it is possible to optimise space both in warehouses and when they are transported.
 They provide fast and easy handling and assembling.
 Also, the access to the goods that are stored is ensured to be faster and easier.

 When pallet collars are not used and there are no products in this packaging it is possible to collapse them.
 In comparison to wooden boxes, these save up to more than 80% of space.

 Different types of products can be stored on pallets without the pallet collars, but they are still used in order to ensure safe multi-level both shelf and non-shelf storage which ensures warehouse optimisation.

-Using pallet collars make it possible to store more types of products on pallets which would usually be stored in classic wooden boxes.
+Using pallet collars makes it possible to store more types of products on pallets which would usually be stored in classic wooden boxes.
 For example, different friable products can be stored when a customised pallet is used.